 Week five of our self-isolation might have been the most uneventful week yet, which isn’t necessarily a bad thing.
 Two weeks ago, we had to evacuate our building when the fire alarm went off.
 Last week, we had some bad and/or potentially bad news to navigate.
 So an uneventful week was somewhat welcome.

-One of the potential items of bad news—furloughs at work—is still just at the potential stage so we’re just waiting to find out what is going to happen.
-In general, work has continued to be surprisingly busy as we keep trying to adjust to providing more and more library services online.
+Work, in general, has continued to be surprisingly busy as we keep trying to adjust to providing more and more library services online.

 Although we still have the occasional bouts of restlessness, Holly and I are managing home life quite well.
 We’re still enjoying the time together at home and our once in a while trips out of the apartment.